 The C1 and C2 vertebrae of the neck protect the brainstem.
 If misalignment exists in either of these top bones of the neck, it can result in the disruption of the brainstem functions.
 The bones can cause stress on the brainstem, causing it to transmit incorrect signals to the brain.

 In short, if the brainstem submits a signal to the brain about the body’s incorrect pain level, fibromyalgia can be the inevitable result.

-Here are Turning Point Spinal Care in Stow, Ohio, we use the same technique as the study above.
+Here at our office, we use the same technique as the study above.
 We also employ upper cervical chiropractic care, a gentle and specific method to encourage the C1 or C2 vertebrae to move back in their proper position once misplaced.
 This, in turn, maintains the appropriate function of the brainstem.